 You did plenty of hiking yesterday, so start this day off with something a little different.
-Hacienda Guachipelín offers a range of adventure activities, including horseback riding, river tubing, ziplining, and a waterfall rappel canyoning tour, in addition to a gorgeous set of natural hot mineral springs along the side of a jungle river.
+Hacienda Guachipelín offers a range of adventure activities, including horseback riding, river tubing, ziplining, and a waterfall rappel canyoning tour, in addition to a gorgeous set of natural hot mineral springs alongside a jungle river.

 Sitting on top of a massive cave system, Barra Honda National Park is Costa Rica’s top spot for spelunking.
 On a typical tour here, you’ll descend into the depths of the Terciopelo Cave and visit the waterfalls and pools of La Cascada.
 After your visit here, drive to nearby Nosara, about an hour away.

 DAY 4: Beautiful beaches

 The Nicoya Peninsula has many of the same charms and nearly as many miles of beach as Guanacaste, but far fewer crowds.
-Although the beach at Nosara is nice enough, I recommend heading to neighboring gems Playa Barrigona or Playa Carrillo.
+Although the beach at Nosara is nice enough, I recommend heading to nearby gems like Playa Barrigona or Playa Carrillo.
 If you like, sign up for an ultralight flight with the folks at the Flying Crocodile.

 DAYS 5 & 6: Montezuma